 Breese is a very small city located in the state of Illinois.
 With a population of 4,506 people and two constituent neighborhoods, Breese is the 350th largest community in Illinois.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Breese is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Breese is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Breese is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Breese who work in office and administrative support (14.63%), food service (10.26%), and sales jobs (8.35%).
+There are especially a lot of people living in Breese who work in office and administrative support (12.48%), management occupations (10.87%), and food service (10.07%).

 Because of many things, Breese is a great place for families with children to consider.
 First of all, many other families with children live here, making Breese a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Breese has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Breese’s overall crime rate is lower than average for the country.

-Breese is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Breese doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Breese who are college-educated is close to the national average for all communities of 21.84%: 20.88% of the adults in Breese have a bachelor's degree or advanced degree.
+In terms of college education, Breese is nearly on par with the US average for all cities of 21.84%: 20.22% of adults 25 and older in Breese have a bachelor's degree or advanced degree.

 The most common language spoken in Breese is English.
 Other important languages spoken here include Spanish and German.